 Professor and department chair Jonathan Slade

-(M.F.A., The University of North Carolina at Greensboro), a recipient of the Cine Eagle and a regional Emmy whose screenplays have placed in national competitions and two feature-length scripts are optioned with production companies in Los Angeles, specializes in film and video production, analysis and writing and teaches courses in narrative film production, scriptwriting and video editing.
+(M.F.A., The University of North Carolina at Greensboro), A recipient of the Cine Eagle and a regional Emmy, Brett has also placed in national and international screenwriting competitions and has had his feature-length screenplays optioned by production companies in Los Angeles and Germany.
+He specializes in film and video production, history, theory, and screenwriting, and teaches courses in narrative film production, scriptwriting, video editing, and film analysis.

-(Ph.D., University of Georgia), who recently orchestrated a major art exhibition of comic strips and culture from 1895 to 1950, counts health campaigns, romantic relationships and the culture of organizations among the research interests he shares with students.
+(Ph.D., University of Georgia), who recently curated a major art exhibition that focused on the history of the circus, counts health campaigns, romantic relationships and the culture of organizations among the research interests he shares with students.
 Professor Lemieux teaches courses in quantitative research methods, organizational, health, and relational communication.

-(Ph.D., University of Kentucky), who teaches interpersonal communication, computer mediated communication and information design and has co-authored three books, "400 Simple Expressions for Effective Business Conversations in English", “Making Progress with the TOEIC Test” and “Baby Talk,” published in Japan, is particularly interested in how new technology can be used to enhance human communication through visual representations of data, information and knowledge.
+(Ph.D., University of Kentucky), who teaches interpersonal communication, interactive media, and message design and has co-authored three books, "400 Simple Expressions for Effective Business Conversations in English", “Making Progress with the TOEIC Test” and “Baby Talk,” published in Japan, is particularly interested in how to design persuasive messages to obtain specific outcomes within educational and business settings.

 The senior seminar course in Communication represents the culmination of students work in Communication where students pursue a self-directed research project.
 Listed below are titles of recent senior seminar projects:

 Laura Abbasi, (2012). “‘Their image of me’: A phenomenological study of the professional dress choices of female professors."
 Laura's paper was published in the 2012 Volume Proceedings of the 70th New York State Communication Association.

 Kendal Ford, (2012). “‘We need more people who will give a damn’: Qualitative study on a minority culture group at a predominantly white college.”